 Name: Laura James (illustrator)

-About the Book: set in Jamaica, about a girl learning to balance water from the spring on her head.
+Anna Carries Water, set in Jamaica, is about a girl learning to balance water from the spring on her head.

 Name: S. E. James